kevinkawchak/Generative-AI-Drug-Synthesis/Code/Generative AI Live/27Jun24_Python_OpenWebUI/README.md

-## Live Python Demos - Generative Artificial Intelligence
+## Live Python Demos - Generative Artificial Intelligence, June 27, 2024

 Hosting Generative AI Models on laptops is a reality for many developers in 2024.
 In specific, both Large Language Models (LLMs) and Large Multimodal Models (LMMs) were served on a MacBook Pro m3 max with 48GB.
 Users from across the country were permitted to upload an image with a prompt which were then sent to the laptop server for processing followed by a response.
 Although images were processed correctly on the server at 130+ tokens/second, issues were experienced in completing some requests over the internet.